Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 A canonical example is provided by a unitary representation of a finite group $G$ on $\mathcal H$.
 States commuting with the representation decompose according to the isotypic components of $\mathcal H$, yielding a block-diagonal structure.
 Entropy minimization within this symmetry-restricted class selects states that are extremal relative to the representation, and stability quantifies how close a near-minimizer must be to such symmetry-pure states.

 For block-diagonal states, the entropy admits a canonical decomposition into a classical (Shannon) contribution arising from block weights and a quantum contribution arising from the internal states within each block.
 This structural decomposition enables a precise analysis of entropy minimization and stability.
+Although the presentation uses quantum states for concreteness, no genuinely quantum phenomenon is invoked; the analysis applies verbatim to classical probability simplices and to finite-dimensional noncommutative state spaces.

+The block structure considered here is not a technical artefact, but a concrete realisation of stratified convex geometry, which is the true object of the analysis.